-1. Hold down the Freeze button on the remote control until you see the Password Protect menu.
-This takes about five seconds.
+1. Hold down the Freeze button on the remote control for about five seconds until you see this menu.

 2. Press the down arrow to select Password and press Enter.

 You see the prompt "Change the password?".

 - 3. Select Yes and press Enter. - 4.
 Hold down the Num button on the remote control and use the numeric buttons to set a four-digit password.